Recruitment Settings

 Best for: Targeted recruitment, specific participant pools, invitation-only studies

-Private enrollment restricts participation to only those you specifically invite.
-This provides maximum control over who joins your experiment.
+Private enrollment restricts participation to only those you specifically invite through the deployment's recruitment panel.

 How it works: